Senate body for placing regulatory bodies under CCI

 -

-Senate body for placing regulatory bodies under CCIBy Israr KhanJanuary 12, 2017Print : Business
+Senate body for placing regulatory bodies under CCIBy Israr KhanJanuary 12, 2017Print : National

-ISLAMABAD: The Senate Functional Committee on Devolution Wednesday termed the government’s move of placing five regulatory authorities under the ministries ‘sheer violation of constitution’ and asked the government to bring them under the domain of Council of Common Interests (CCI).
+ISLAMABAD: The Senate’s Functional Committee on Devolution on Wednesday termed the government’s move of placing five regulatory authorities under the ministries ‘sheer violation of Constitution’ and asked the government to bring them under the domain of the Council of Common Interests (CCI).

 The members of the committee while expressing grave concern over the placement of these bodies under the control of ministries said that this move would hurt the consumers and the devolution plan.
 These bodies should be autonomous exercising independence.